Skip to content

 I spend most of my day creating software with coding agents, but I’m constantly reminded of their limitations.
 They’re powerful, but they operate in a world of tools built by developers, for developers, long before agentic AI was a reality.
 This mismatch leads to frustration, wasted tokens, and flaky performance.

 While protocols like MCP were an attempt to bridge this gap, they often feel too complex for the simple, powerful interface that has stood the test of time: the shell.
-This brings me to the ‘shell test.’
+More critically, they carry a hidden cost.
+Every MCP you connect loads its full tool schema into your agent’s context window before you even start working.
+I’ve seen setups where MCPs alone consumed roughly a tenth of available context before any actual work began.

 What is the shell test?